 Acronym for linear referencing method, a method for defining measurements along linear features for the purpose of linear referencing.
 Examples of LRMs include continuous stationing in continuous networks and engineering stationing in engineering networks.

 Acronym for linear referencing system, the method of storing geographic locations by using relative positions along a measured linear feature.
-LRS and ALRS are used interchangeably in ArcGIS Pipeline Referencing.
+LRS and ALRS are used interchangeably in Pipeline Referencing.

 LRS Derived Network